ezampino/mtip-tutorial/docs/lessons/Lesson5.md

 	- Choose settings
 	- Upload new picture
 - Create a repository
-	- click New next to "Repositories" on the left
+	- In your user space (https://github.com/YOURHANDLEHERE click New next to "Repositories" on the left
-	- give your new repository a name, like MTIP-test
+	- give your new repository a name, like MTIP-test (don't worry, you can delete this later)
 	- Give it a description
 	- Make it public
 	- Click "Initialize this repository with a README"